mxstbr/mxstbr.github.io/_posts/2015-08-07-bye-google-analytics.md

 Here is how I did it:

 1. Acquire a server running PHP & MySQL

-I chose [DigitalOcean](https://www.digitalocean.com/?refcode=d371ed7f99af) (this is a referral link, you get 10$ in DigitalOcean credits and I, Max Stoiber, get 25$ if you sign–up through it.
-If you would rather not get 10$, here is a [non–referral link](https://www.digitalocean.com)) for this, as they offer cheap options which are perfect for the small needs of an analytics server.
+I chose [DigitalOcean](https://www.digitalocean.com/?refcode=d371ed7f99af) (referral link) for this, as they offer cheap options which are perfect for the small needs of an analytics server.
 I set up the 5$/month option, running Ubuntu 14.04 and the LAMP (Linux, Apache, MySQL, PHP) stack.

-2. Create the database and user for Open Web Analytics

-Assuming you went with the LAMP stack and are now using MySQL, this is what you have to do to get your server ready for OWA.
+2. Create the database and user for Open Web Analytics Assuming you went with the LAMP stack and are now using MySQL, this is what you have to do to get your server ready for OWA.
 First, create a database to store your analytics data.
 ```SQL
 CREATE DATABASE analytics;